Skip to main content

 The timeline varies significantly based on the estate plan and assets involved.
 If assets bypass probate (life insurance, retirement accounts with named beneficiaries), you may receive them within 2-8 weeks.
 Trust distributions typically take 1-6 months.
 Probate estates usually take 6-18 months, sometimes longer for complex estates.

 It depends on your state and relationship to the deceased.
-Only 5 states (Kentucky, Maryland, Nebraska, New Jersey, Pennsylvania) have inheritance taxes, and spouses are typically exempt.
+Only 5 states (Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania) have inheritance taxes, and spouses are typically exempt.
 Most inheritances are not subject to federal income tax, though retirement account distributions are generally taxable.
+Use our Estate & Inheritance Tax Calculator to estimate taxes in your state.

 The executor or trustee must complete many tasks before distributing assets: inventorying all property, notifying creditors, paying debts and taxes, filing final tax returns, and potentially selling assets.
 Creditors typically have 3-12 months to file claims.
 The executor is legally required to follow this process.